Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Mass transfer and evolutionary scenarios

-We see strong signatures of a disk (Balmer and Brackett emission) in our data, which could imply mass transfer.
-This could be reconciled with our results if the disk is fueled by wind Roche-lobe overflow \citep[wind-RLOF,][]{mohamed07}, i.e., by accretion from the dense RSG wind, and not by mass transfer between Ba+Bb.
-Indeed, we see that Balmer emissions strongly depend on the AB orbit, with the strongest emission components at periastron and then nearly disappearing by apastron (see Sect. \ref{chapter:spectra}).
-Meanwhile, the VR peak separation at apastron is half of the value at periastron, suggesting that the properties of the disk change significantly, possibly having a different size or mass.
-For eccentric accreting systems, significant changes along the AB orbit would be expected \citep{okazaki07, lajoie11, saladino19}.
-The wind-RLOF scenario is further supported by V/R variations showing a strong trend close in timescale to the RSG pulsations, $\sim 90 \: \rm d$ (see Fig. \ref{fig:kq_pup_spectra_rv_2}).
-If the disk is accreting directly from the RSG wind, the accretion rate (and hence also disk properties) would be expected to vary on a similar timescale, while the disk is also perturbed by Bb on $\sim 17 \: \rm d$ timescale, as also shown by V/R variations.
+We conclude that the disk is fueled by wind Roche-lobe overflow \citep[wind-RLOF;][]{mohamed07}, i.e., by accretion from the dense RSG wind and extended atmosphere, and not by regular photospheric Roche-lobe overflow (RLOF) from the RSG.
+Balmer emissions strongly depend on the orbital configuration of A+B, likely due to a circumbinary accretion disk forming around the hot companions shortly before periastron, and dissipating by apastron.
+For eccentric accreting systems, significant changes along the orbit would be expected \citep{okazaki07, lajoie11, saladino19, krynski25, mukhija26}.
+The wind-RLOF scenario could also be supported by V/R variations showing a variability close in timescale to the RSG pulsations, $\sim 90 \: \rm d$ (see Fig. \ref{fig:kq_pup_spectra_rv_2}).
+If the disk is fueled directly from the RSG wind, the accretion rate (and hence also disk properties) would show modulation by the pulsations, because the pulsations could aid in filling the Roche lobe.
+For many symbiotic systems, the cool giant component does not fill its Roche lobe as well; therefore, the wind-RLOF mechanism is the expected main mode of mass transfer \citep{merc25, boffin25}, possibly also aided by pulsations or tidal deformation \citep{merc24}.
+Recently, mid-IR VLTI imaging of molecular and dust layers of the AGB star $\pi^1$ Gru by \citet{drevon26} demonstrated the wind-RLOF mechanism.